The two-dimensional one-component plasma is hyperuniform: Background measure and global laws for sub-systems: proof of Proposition and Proposition

 On the other hand, in view of the definition \eqref{rappelWW} of $\WW$ and the properties of the “good external potential” $\VextL$ as listed in Definition \ref{def:GoofPotential}, we know that by choosing the constant $\Cc$ large enough we can guarantee that $\hat{\WW} \geq 0$, in which case it is clear that:

 We thus see that:

 On the other hand, the same computation as in the proof of Claim \ref{claim:sansEELA} yields:

 which we can evaluate explicitely using our choice \eqref{def:hatWW} for $\hat{\WW}$ and the expression \eqref{rappelWW} for $\WW$.
 We obtain some polynomial in $T$, which gets absorbed by the sub-algebraic tail of \eqref{EE_LavsLa}.
-This concludes the proof of \eqref{eq:sans_condi_lavie}. \end{proof} We could proceed similarly for the other term in the integrand (which is easier because $\WW$ does not play any role).
+This concludes the proof of \eqref{eq:sans_condi_lavie}. \end{proof} We could proceed similarly for the first term \cor{in the integrand of \eqref{tocomparing}} (which is easier because $\WW$ does not play any role) \cor{and for the third term (which is a constant)}.